-How to Vet Digital Freight Brokerage Partners
+How to Choose the Right Digital Freight Broker Partner

 There are a lot of national and international digital freight brokerage partners (DFB) on the market, so how do you choose the right one with which you should work?
-In this article, we’ll outline steps you can implement to efficiently assess which digital freight brokerages are a fit with your business to ensure you’re partnering with the best in the industry.
+In this blog post, we'll outline steps you can implement to efficiently assess which digital freight brokerages are a fit with your business to ensure you're partnering with the best in the industry.

 What is a digital freight brokerage?